top of page

 Troy's bike looked to be all set for practice on Thursday with a morning top-off charge in the co-branded Orange Cat/Lightfighter pit area.

 Proof that Troy made it on track at the start of the event.
-He is unaware that this session would end in tears...
 Photo: eTechphotos

 After a single practice session to reacquaint with v2, Jayson and the combined LF/Orange Cat crew turned full attention to shaking down v3 and getting her ready to race.
 Feedback and data were processed swiftly and efficiently after every available session.
 The rear shock and front fork springs were changed no less than half a dozen times in a quest to find the perfect balance and set-up.
 Meanwhile, the LF team focused on charging and improving the power, regen, and TC mapping with the Motec VCU that Troy has been helping develop all season long on his bike.
 It's always impressive to me to see a team hit a flow state where everyone inherently understands his or her roles on a team.
 Even more impressive was how quickly the two teams meshed having never worked together before.
 We were united by a common goal to give Jayson the best bike possible come race day.
 It was so awesome to be able to work under the Orange Cat canopy and use their lifts and tools all weekend long!